Diploma in Psychology & Community Development (N11)

 1-6

-You must also fulfil the aggregate computation requirements for the ELR2B2-A Aggregate Type listed here ( 33KB).
+Applicants must also fulfil the aggregate computation requirements for the ELR2B2-A Aggregate Type ( English Language, 2 relevant subjects and 2 other best subjects) listed at www.np.edu.sg/docs/ELR2B2.pdf.

 For students with other qualifications, please refer to the NP website for the entry requirements and admissions exercise period.